 All through the summer months you’ll find lots of mini festivals and farmer’s markets too that have a big lavender component and it has to be said that there is a general, very noticeable, festive atmosphere throughout the region during lavender season.

 Where to Stay: Recommended Accommodation around the Lavender Fields of Provence.

 (Note: Most accommodation is booked out well in advance in rural Provence during lavender season so bookings should be made as soon as possible.)

 Le Mas de la Rose has luxury accommodation in a tastefully renovated 17th century farmhouse between the Luberon and Alpilles Regional Parks and less than 30km south of Avignon.

 It has 75 acres of grounds to explore with fields of lavender, pine and olive trees, and some very good outdoor facilities; a nicely designed swimming pool, a hot tub and tennis courts.

-If you feel like splashing out, our pick in the lavender fields region, and in Provence generally, is definitely La Coquillade; a luxury 5 star hilltop vineyard hotel with a top quality bistro restaurant, and amongst other things a winery, a swimming pool, a spa, gym and wellness center.
+If you feel like splashing out, one of the most renowned hotels in the lavender fields region, and in Provence generally, is La Coquillade; a luxury 5 star hilltop vineyard hotel with a top quality bistro restaurant, and amongst other things a winery, a swimming pool, a spa, gym and wellness center.

 It also has two swimming pools and lots of outside space to enjoy the peace and tranquility.
 The views are lovely, the property is charming, and you’ll find this side of Provence much more of a get away from it all, tourists being much fewer in number.